Put Your Financial Adult Pants On

 Know Your Number

-Another reason people don’t give too much thought to retirement savings is because they have no idea how much money they need to save for retirement.
+Another reason people don’t give too much thought to retirement savings is that they have no idea how much money they need to save for retirement.
 You need to know your number.
 But which number?
 Most people want to know the number they have to have saved to retire.
 But there is a more important number; your savings rate.

 There is a calculator you can use to get the percentage of your income that you need to save to retire in X number of years.

-Here is the calculator to help you come to that number.
 The calculator assumes that you have $0 in savings and $0 in debt so you’re starting from a blank slate.
 That isn’t the case for most of us so you can use the number you get as a ballpark.